 Remote Desktop Protocol Architecture

-RDP is based on and addition of the ITU T.120 family of protocols.
+RDP is based on an addition of the ITU T.120 family of protocols.
 The Remote Desktop Protocol is an extension of the ITU-T T.128 application sharing protocol.
 Being a multiple-channel capable protocol, RDP allows separate virtual channels to carry device communication and presentation data from the server, along with the encrypted client mouse and keyboard data.
 RDP provides an extensible base and supports up to 64,000 separate channels for the transmission of data and provisions for multipoint transmission.

-On the server, RDP Viewer uses its video driver to provide display output by constructing the rendering information into network packets by using Remote Desktop Protocol client and sending them to the client over the network.
+On the server, RDP Viewer uses its video driver to provide display output by constructing the rendering information into network packets by using the Remote Desktop Protocol client and sending them to the client over the network.
 It is the same technique as that of the Radmin (Remote Administrator) to control another computer remotely.
 On the client, RDP receives furnishing data and interprets the packets into corresponding Microsoft Windows graphics device interface (GDI) API calls.
 For the input path, client mouse and keyboard events are redirected from the client to the server.
 On the server, RDP uses its keyboard and mouse driver to receive these keyboard and mouse events.

 In a Remote Desktop session, all the environment variables, such as variables determining the colour depth and wallpaper enabling and disabling, are also determined by the RCP-TCP connection settings.
 It is applied to all the functions and methods that set environment variables in the Remote Desktop Services WMI Provider Interface and Remote Desktop Web Connection Reference.
-Use the Angry IP Scanner for searching the network users and port scans.
+Use the Angry IP Scanner to search the network users and port scans.

 Download Remote Desktop Protocol For Windows: